ESMValGroup/ClimaNet/docs/code_math_description.md

 see [torch.nn](https://docs.pytorch.org/docs/stable/nn.html) for more details on each module.

-Then, we convert scores into attention weights using softmax over time that represents importance of each temporal token for this patch.
+We apply the mask `padded_days_mask` where padded days (beyond the actual number of days in a month) are masked out.
+This ensures that the model does not attend to padded tokens that do not correspond to real data.Then, we convert scores into attention weights using softmax over time that represents importance of each temporal token for this patch.
 Then we aggregate temporal tokens by weighted sum over the temporal dimension.
 Result is one token per spatial patch.

+Then we apply cross month mixing using `nn.MultiheadAttention`.
+This allows tokens from different months to attend to each other, which can capture seasonal patterns.
+The attention is computed across the temporal dimension for each spatial patch.
+See [torch.nn.MultiheadAttention](https://docs.pytorch.org/docs/stable/generated/torch.nn.MultiheadAttention.html#multiheadattention) for details on how multi-head attention works.

+Then we apply `nn.Sequential` again to the output of attention to get a final scalar score for each time step.
+The explanation for each module is the same as before: LayerNorm, Linear, GELU, Linear to 1 scalar.
+This gives us a score for each time step in the temporal sequence of each spatial patch.

 ## 4. Spatial Positional Encoding (class `SpatialPositionalEncoding2D`)